alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2021/2021-05-03-the-meaning-and-types-of-bidah.md

 ---
+group1: true
+hijri: Ramadan 21, 1442 AH
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: "The meaning and types of Bid'ah"
-hijri: Ramadan 21, 1442 AH
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 3230, Question 7"
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 3230, Question 7
-category: [bidah,terminology]
+summary: Bid'ah is an act of worship that was not legislated by Allah such as celebrating the birth of the Prophet, Isra' (Night Journey), and Mi'raj (Ascension to Heaven)
+tags:
+- alifta
+title: The meaning and types of Bid'ah
 translation: false
-lang: en
-tags: [alifta]
-summary: "Bid'ah is an act of worship that was not legislated by Allah such as celebrating the birth of the Prophet, Isra' (Night Journey), and Mi'raj (Ascension to Heaven)"
-group1: true
 ---

 ### Question: